These 2 Business Services Stocks Could Beat Earnings: Why They Should Be on Your Radar

 When we join a positive earnings ESP with a Zacks Rank #3 (Hold) or stronger, stocks posted a positive bottom-line surprise 70% of the time.
 Plus, this system saw investors produce roughly 28% annual returns on average, according to our 10 year backtest.

-The final step today is to look at a stock that meets our ESP qualifications.
-Trane Technologies (TT) earns a #3 (Hold) one day from its next quarterly earnings release on May 3, 2023, and its Most Accurate Estimate comes in at $1.34 a share.
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+Shift4 Payments (FOUR) holds a #1 (Strong Buy) at the moment and its Most Accurate Estimate comes in at $0.49 a share one day away from its upcoming earnings release on May 4, 2023.

-By taking the percentage difference between the $1.34 Most Accurate Estimate and the $1.33 Zacks Consensus Estimate, Trane Technologies has an Earnings ESP of +0.92%.
-Investors should also know that TT is one of a large group of stocks with positive ESPs.
+Shift4 Payments' Earnings ESP sits at +21.25%, which, as explained above, is calculated by taking the percentage difference between the $0.49 Most Accurate Estimate and the Zacks Consensus Estimate of $0.40.
+FOUR is also part of a large group of stocks that boast a positive ESP.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-TT is just one of a large group of Business Services stocks with a positive ESP figure.
-Visa (V) is another qualifying stock you may want to consider.
+FOUR is part of a big group of Business Services stocks that boast a positive ESP, and investors may want to take a look at Omnicom (OMC) as well.

-Visa is a Zacks Rank #3 (Hold) stock, and is getting ready to report earnings on July 25, 2023.
-V's Most Accurate Estimate sits at $2.11 a share 84 days from its next earnings release.
+Omnicom is a Zacks Rank #2 (Buy) stock, and is getting ready to report earnings on July 18, 2023.
+OMC's Most Accurate Estimate sits at $1.81 a share 76 days from its next earnings release.

-The Zacks Consensus Estimate for Visa is $2.10, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +0.21%.
+For Omnicom, the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $1.79 is +1.3%.

-TT and V's positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.
+Because both stocks hold a positive Earnings ESP, FOUR and OMC could potentially post earnings beats in their next reports.

 Find Stocks to Buy or Sell Before They're Reported